-*There is plenty of parking on-site, a volunteer will direct you to the preferred lot.
-Most racr3s will be directed to a lot near the transition area.
+*There is plenty of parking on-site, signs will direct you to the preferred lot.
+Most racers will park in a lot near the transition area.

 *Bring a photo ID and your USAT License (if you have one) to packet pickup and registration.

 *USAT waivers and one day USAT licenses will be taken care of here.

 *Cash, check and credit card payments(3% fee) can be accepted for day before and race day registrations.

 RACE TIMING, RESULTS, AND TIMING CHIP PICKUP

 *The race will be chip timed by a professional timing company